dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

 </Syntax>

-Here `_a` is a type variable which can be generalized.
-In general, types prefixed with `_` are treated as generalizable.
+Here `_a` is a type variable which can be generalised.
+In general, types prefixed with `_` are treated as generalisable.

 We can then use this function directly in different types by just regular application: